 - Actively participate in quality and patient safety improvement initiatives.

 - Participate in a fair proportion of the inpatient unit on-call schedule in Manchester and Nashua.

 - Meets RVU benchmark as established by DHC per specialty.

 - Obtain subspecialty board certification within five years of employment.

-II.
 Clinical Responsibilities (Inpatient)

 - Round on inpatient unit(s) when on-call.